cdhorn515/doctorwhoapi/README.md

 # Doctor :question: API

-I decided to build an API using **Java 8** backed by a **Mongo DB** to replace san API I was using that was no longer returning a response.
+I decided to build an API using **Java 8** backed by a **Mongo DB** to replace an API I was using that was no longer returning a response.

 I'm using IntelliJ IDEA with the Mongo Explorer plugin.